|HOME||ABOUT||CALL FOR PROPOSALS||PROJECTS||PUBLICATIONS||DONORS||DONATE||IMPACT|

 Ms. Julie Okah-Donli (Chair), former Director-General of the National Agency for the Prohibition of Trafficking in Persons (NAPTIP), Nigeria;

-Ms. Maria Susana V. Ople, President of the Blas F. Ople Policy Center, Philippines;
+Ms. Maria Susana V. Ople, Cabinet Secretary for the Department of Migrant Workers, the Philippines.
+President of the Blas F. Ople Policy Center;

 Dr. Viktoria Avakova, Health and Anti-trafficking project coordinator at UMCOR-NGO, Armenia;